aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_1.rst

 - GAMs that are generic and adapt to the application requirements (e.g. the number of input and output signals, their data types, etc.).
 These GAMs are typically transversal to several applications and are therefore good candidates to be included in the MARTe2-components library.
 They usually require more extensive development, as they demand careful design and testing to cover edge cases.
 - GAMs that are specific to a particular application.

-For application-specific GAMs, the use of the manager to create the boilerplate code is recommended, as it allows developers to quickly create a new GAM and focus on implementing the functionality.
+For application-specific GAMs, the use of the ``marte2_manager`` to create the boilerplate code is recommended, as it allows developers to quickly create a new GAM and focus on implementing the functionality.

 .. note::